Ali Akbar Aboutorabi Fard

-Hojatoleslam Seyyed Ali Akbar Aboutorabi Fard (سید علی اکبر ابوترابی فرد; 1939 – June 2, 2000) was an Iranian revolutionary.
+Hojatoleslam Seyyed Ali Akbar Aboutorabi Fard (سید علی اکبر ابوترابی فرد; 1939 – 2 June 2000) was an Iranian revolutionary.
 During the Iran–Iraq War, he assisted in the organization of an Iranian militia but was captured by Iraqi forces and spent 10 years in Iraqi prisons.
 Upon his release, he became the Supreme Leader's representative to Azadegan Affairs Headquarters and Tehran's representative in the 4th and 5th terms of the Islamic Consultative Assembly.

 Early life and education

 Hojatoleslam Seyyed Ali Akbar Aboutorabi Fard was born in 1939 in Qazvin.
-During his childhood, he saw all Reza Shah’s violence against religion and seminaries and clerics of Islam.
-He also saw women of family stay at home in Kashfe hijab time and found his ancestors in fight path against Pahlavi’s irreligion plans.
+During his childhood, he saw all of Reza Shah's violence against religion and the seminaries and clerics of Islam.
+He also saw women of family stay at home following the Kashf-e hijab and found his ancestors on a fight path against the Pahlavi dynasty's irreligious plans.

-He was a champion at a swimming was the champion in swimming event Amjadiyeh in Tehran and was the top player in football and volleyball in high school.
-In 1957 after finishing high school his travel to insisted that he would go to Germany and continue his education there.
-He thought continued studying in seminaries would leave him poor and needy.
-But after a little hesitation in Qom, in 1958 he went to Mashhad to learn regional science hence he could to escape his uncle's insistence.
-However he made a covenant with himself to never get financial assistance, even from his father.
-In Mashhad, he was living in paltry room in Navvab School and was engaged in teaching and learning.
+He was a champion at a swimming event named Amjadiyeh in Tehran and was the top player in football and volleyball in high school.
+In 1957, after finishing high school, he insisted that he would go to Germany and continue his education there.
+He continued to study in seminaries, which would leave him poor and needy.
+But after a little hesitation in Qom, in 1958 he went to Mashhad to learn regional science; hence he could escape his uncle's insistence.
+However, he made a covenant with himself to never get financial assistance, even from his father.
+In Mashhad, he lived in a paltry room at Navvab School and was engaged in teaching and learning.

-With beginning of Imam Khomeini’s movement, he found Qom as the center of struggle so he returned there in 1963.
-He resided in the Hojjatie School to be engaged in Khomeini's companions activities.
+With the beginning of Ruhollah Khomeini's movement, he found Qom to be the center of struggle and returned there in 1963.
+He resided at the Hojjatie School to be engaged in Khomeini's companions activities.